 WOMEN IN SCIENCE EDUCATION SCHOLARSHIP

-The Women in Science Scholarship will be awarded annually to a sophomore woman who has demonstrated excellence in the study of biology, chemistry, geology, or physics.
+The Women in Science Scholarships will be awarded annually to a sophomore woman who has demonstrated excellence in the study of biology, chemistry, geology, or physics.
 Recipients must intend to continue their education working towards a career in one of these areas of science or science education.
 A minimum 3.0 GPA in the applicant's freshman year at GRCC is required.
 Applicants must submit a statement of career intent and a GRCC transcript that shows progress in the study of science.
 Please note that this scholarship may be awarded during the Winter semester rather than during the Fall semester.
-For more information, please contact Laurie Foster at firstname.lastname@example.org.
+For more information, please contact Jennifer Batten at firstname.lastname@example.org.

 LJK STEM SCHOLARSHIP